-A courier delivers messages, packages, and mail.
-It offers the advantage of speed, security, tracking, signature and specialization over ordinary mail services.
-However, due to this, they tend to be more expensive than ordinary mail services.
-Couriers have varying distance scales that they operate on, some operate within specific towns or cities; some are regional, national or global.
-Usually, one would use a courier when factors such as speed, security, or distance offset the cost.
+Key difference: Courier is suited for sending letters, documents, and small parcels.
+Cargo is usually bulk cargo or materials that need special handling and care.
+It offers the advantage of speed, security, tracking, signature and specialisation over regular mail services.
+However, due to this, they tend to be more expensive than standard mail services.
+Couriers have varying distance scales that they operate on, and some operate within specific towns or cities; some are regional, national or global.
+Usually, one would use a courier when speed, security, or distance offset the cost.

-Some couriers also offer cargo or freight services.
 Cargo mainly refers to a large consignment of goods or products.
-Most people usually do not require the use of cargo services, unless they need to transport something that is either bulky and huge, or large in numbers.
-Cargo services are mainly used by businesses, such as manufacturers or exporters.
-The goods are transported in containers via ship, aircraft, train, van and/or truck.
+Most people usually do not require cargo services unless they need to transport something bulky and huge in numbers.
+Therefore, cargo services are mainly suitable for businesses, such as manufacturers or exporters, usually transported in containers via ship, aircraft, train, van or truck.

-Comparatively, cargo is slower, transports large consignments of goods, and guarantees the safety of the products.
-Courier, on the other hand, usually delivers smaller parcels like documents faster than a cargo would, but it does not tend to ensure the occurrence of wear and tear to the package, as it is usually not a huge concern for envelopes.
-While transporting a large consignment of goods, a cargo service will tend to give a better price than a courier.
-This is due to the fact that a freighter (the cargo service) gets economies of scale, which means that since it transports a large number of goods of a large number of companies together, the total cost of transport gets distributed among the goods.
-So, the cost per product or for each good is much less than what it would be for a courier.
+Comparatively, cargo is slower, transports large consignments of goods, and guarantees the products' safety.
+While transporting a large consignment of goods, a cargo service will give a better price than a courier.
+As a freighter (the cargo service) gets economies of scale, since it transports many goods of many companies together, the total cost of transport gets distributed among the assets.
+So, the cost per product or for each good is much less than for a courier.

-- If you are doing courier with us, it means you agree with carriage terms & conditions.
+- If you are doing courier with us, you agree with carriage terms & conditions.

-- Any issues will be resolved according to the carriage T&C as we don’t have our own policy.
+- According to the carriage T&C, any issues will resolve as we don't have our policy.

-- A polite request, if you don’t accept carriage T&C, we advise not to send with us.
+- A polite request, if you don't' accept carriage T&C, we advise you not to send it with us.